-Further information can be found on the SEND page of the school's website.
-The website contains a copy of the SEND policy, the Local Offer, our whole school provision map and useful SEND links.
-You can also talk to your child's class teacher or contact Miss Pepper, via the school office on 01462 628444 or spepper@cliftonallsaintsacademy.co.uk.
+Further information can be found on the SEND page of the Academy's website.
+The website contains a copy of the SEND policy, the Local Offer, our whole Academy provision map and useful SEND links.
+You can also talk to your child's class teacher or contact Miss Pepper, via the Academy office on 01462 628444 or spepper@cliftonallsaintsAcademy.co.uk